Joseph Kony: Lord's Resistance Army

 Kony has been implicated in abduction and recruitment of child soldiers.
 The LRA has had battle confrontations with the government's NRA or UPDF within Uganda and in South Sudan for ten years.
 In 2008 the Ugandan army invaded the DRC in search for the LRA in Operation Lightning Thunder.
 In November 2013, Kony was reported to be in poor health in the eastern CAR town of Nzoka.

 Looking back at the LRA's campaign of violence, The Guardian stated in 2015 that Kony's forces had been responsible for the deaths of over 100,000 and the abduction of at least 60,000 children.
-Various atrocities committed include raping young girls and abducting them for use as sex slaves.
+Atrocities committed include raping young girls and abducting them for use as sex slaves.

-The actual number of LRA militia members has varied significantly over the years, reaching as high as 3000 soldiers.
+The actual number of LRA militia members has varied significantly over the years, reaching as high as 3,000 soldiers.
 By 2017, the organization's membership had shrunk significantly to an estimated 100 soldiers.
 In April 2017, both the US and Ugandan governments ended efforts to find Kony and fight the LRA, stating that the LRA no longer posed a significant security risk to Uganda.

 While initially purporting to fight against government oppression, the LRA allegedly turned against Kony's own supporters, supposedly to "purify" the Acholi people and turn Uganda into a theocracy.
-Kony proclaims himself the spokesperson of God and a spirit medium and claims he is visited by a multinational host of 13 spirits, including a Chinese phantom.
+Kony proclaims himself the spokesperson of God and a spirit medium and claims to receive advice and communications from God by a multinational host of 13 spirits, including a Chinese phantom.
 Ideologically, the group is a syncretic mix of mysticism, Acholi nationalism, and heterodox Christian fundamentalism, and claims to be establishing a theocratic state based on the Ten Commandments and local Acholi tradition.